lakinduakash/linux-wifi-hotspot/README.md

 ## Uninstallation
     sudo make uninstall

 Tested with Ubuntu 18.10.
-If any issue found file a issue on github.
+If any issue found, file a issue on github.

 **credits** - oblique